Auth0.Android Save and Renew Tokens

 implementation.

-When you want to log the user out of your app, remove the stored credentials and direct them to the login screen.
+To log the user out of your application, remove the stored credentials and direct them to the login screen.

 Because the credentials may need to be refreshed against Auth0 Servers, this method is asynchronous.
-Pass a callback implementation where you'd like to receive the credentials.
+Pass a callback implementation where you want to receive the credentials.
 Credentials returned by this method upon success are always valid.

 }